elastic/nbtest/README.md

 These notebooks are inteded for cleanup that needs to happen after a text, for example to delete indexes that were created.
 As in the set up case, `NBTEST["notebook"]` is set to the notebook that was tested.

+A global teardown notebook can also be provided in the `--teardown-notebook` command line argument.
+This notebook is executed once, after all the tests.